Table of Contents

 What Is Alcoholism?

-What Amounts To Excessive Drinking?
+What is Defined as Excessive Drinking?

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines “excessive drinking” as binge drinking, heavy drinking, or any alcohol use by pregnant women or people younger than age 21.
 The Dietary Guidelines for Americans define binge drinking as consuming four or more drinks in a sitting.